ConservationInternational/cplus-plugin/README.md

 ```

 The script builds a testable plugin code and then it spins up Docker containers that contain QGIS version 3.26
 and latest version images respectively, finally it run the available test suite.
+The script requires Python to
+have been installed in the system.

 When using the script for the first time it will pull the QGIS Docker images if there are not available
 locally.
-After the tests have finished running the Docker containers create for the tests will be stopped and removed.
+After the tests have finished running the Docker containers created for the tests will be stopped and removed.